oviche/oviche.github.io/_posts/2019-05-02-The Analysis of windows service.md

 title: "The Analysis of windows service"
 date: 2019-05-02
 tags: [x86, Malware Analysis]
-description: The post explains the structure of the windows service executable by analyzing Shamoon 3.0 dropper
+description: The post explains the structure of the windows service executable by analyzing Shamoon 3.0 dropper.
 ---

 # Introduction